hector-sab/GrabCut/README.md

 Once you have executed the matte() method there are several options available:

 ```
-r: reset the image and al grabcut parameters
+r: reset the image and all grabcut parameters
 n: run grabcut algorithm to matte the image
 s: save the results
 e: exit